-Fraud Advisory from the CFTC: Phony Futures and Options Websites
+Fraud Advisory: Phony Futures and Options Websites

 Beware of websites claiming to be the U.S. Federal regulator of futures and options trading, or to be a Federally-regulated entity.